fuegovic/Starguard/docs/installation.md

 To install Discord Starguard on your server, you need to follow these steps:

-## Obtain the app token and client ID from the Discord Dev Portal
+## Step 1: Obtain the app token and client ID from the Discord Dev Portal

 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord account.
 - Click on the **New Application** button and give your application a name.